-- As Braeutigam, Owen and Panzar (1984) first proved and Katz (1987) subsequently explained, it follows from the standard model that fee shifting encourages greater expenditure in litigated cases.
+As Braeutigam, Owen, and Panzar (1984) first proved, and Katz (1987) subsequently explained, it follows from the standard model that fee shifting encourages greater expenditure in litigated cases.
 The reasons are twofold.

 First, fee shifting increases the stakes of the case by making legal expenditures part of the potential damages.
-Second, it lowers the expected marginal cost of legal expenditure.
-Each party, when deciding whether to purchase an additional unit of legal services, will discount its cost by the probability with which she expects to win and to be reimbursed by her opponent.
-More formally: if we let p denote the probability of liability, A the amount awarded if the plaintiff wins, and x and y the amounts spent by the plaintiff and defendant respectively, then under the American rule a plaintiff will expect to recover p(x, y) A(x, y) - x.
-Assuming risk-neutrality for the sake of simplicity, it follows she will choose x to satisfy the first-order-condition, $p_x A + pA_x = 1$ .
-The defendant, conversely, expects to pay out pA + y, and will select y to satisfy his firstorder-condition, $p_y A + pA_y = -1$ .
-Under the English rule, in contrast, the plaintiff's expected recovery is pA - (1-p)(x+y); so her first-order-condition is $p_x(A+x+y) + pA_x =$ 1-p.
-Similarly, the defendant's expected payout is p(A+x+y), and his first-ordercondition is $p_v(A+x+y) + pA_v = -p$ .
+Second, fee shifting lowers the expected marginal cost of legal expenditure: each party, when deciding whether to purchase an additional unit of legal services, will discount its cost by the probability with which she expects to win and to be reimbursed by her opponent.

+More formally: if we let p denote the probability of liability, A the amount awarded if the plaintiff wins, and x and y the amounts spent by the plaintiff and defendant respectively, then under the American rule a plaintiff will expect to recover p(x, y) A(x, y) -x.
+Assuming risk-neutrality for the sake of simplicity, it follows she will choose x to satisfy the first-order condition, $p_xA + pA_x = 1$.
+The defendant, conversely, expects to pay out pA + y, and will select y to satisfy his first-order-condition, p_y $A + pA_y = -1$.

+Under the English rule, in contrast, the plaintiff's expected recovery is pA - (1 - p)(x + y); so her first-order-condition is $p_x(A + x + y) + pA_x = 1 - p$.

+Similarly, the defendant's expected payout is p(A + x + y), and his first-order-condition is $p_v(A + x + y) + pA_v = -p$.

 In all of these equations, the left-hand side represents the marginal private benefit of expenditure, and the right-hand side its marginal cost.
 Inspection of the equations reveals that the marginal private cost of legal expenditure is lower for both parties under the English rule.
-If the parties' expenditure affects the probability of liability (that is, if $p_x$ and $p_y$ are positive), the marginal private benefit is also higher; if expenditure affects the amount awarded rather than the probability of liability, marginal benefit is unchanged.
-Other things being equal, therefore, the English rule makes expenditure more attractive. - It should be noted that the marginal-cost effect depends not on the actual probability of liability, but on its perceived probability.
+If the parties' expenditure affects the probability of liability (that is, if p_x and p_y are positive), the marginal private benefit is also higher; if expenditure affects only the amount awarded, and not also the probability of liability, marginal benefit is unchanged.
+Other things being equal, therefore, the English rule makes expenditure more attractive.

+It should be noted that the marginal-cost effect depends not on the actual probability of liability, but on its perceived probability.
 It follows that the increase in expenditure under the English rule will be greater the more optimistic are the litigants.
 In the extreme, parties who regard themselves as very likely to win will perceive litigation as virtually costless and will increase their expenditures accordingly.
 To the extent that such efforts increase the probability of prevailing, therefore, such optimism will be partially self-fulfilling.

 Similarly, in other than even cases, the marginal-cost effect will be stronger for the party with the stronger probability of prevailing ex ante.
-For instance, if both parties regard the initial probability of liability as 90%, the plaintiff will discount the expected marginal cost of legal services to 10¢ on the dollar while the defendant discounts it only to 90¢.
-The stimulus to the plaintiff's expenditure will accordingly be ten times greater than the stimulus to the defendant's.
-Fee shifting, accordingly, reinforces the advantages of the party who is initially favored in litigation.
+For instance, if both parties regard the initial probability of liability as 90 percent, the plaintiff will discount the expected marginal cost of legal services to 10φ on the dollar while the defendant discounts it only to 90φ .
+Accordingly, if the English rule is adopted, the stimulus to the plaintiff's expenditure will be ten times greater than the stimulus to the defendant's.
+Thus, fee shifting reinforces the advantages of the party who is initially favored in litigation.